bugcrowd/templates/submissions/description/broken_authentication_and_session_management/failure_to_invalidate_session/on_logout/template.md

 ## Proof of Concept (PoC)

-The screenshots below show the logout occurring and the application failing to invalidate the session:
+The screenshot below show the logout occurring and the application failing to invalidate the session:

-{{screenshot}}

 {{screenshot}}